- Pets and Animals»

 These reptiles in the wild eat anything they can find.
-They feed mainly on plants, fruits and small creatures like worms, snails, slugs and beetles around the garden.
+They feed mainly on plants, fruits and small creatures like worms, snails, spiders, slugs and beetles around the garden.
 The lizards in the garden will eat strawberries, bananas and grapes if they can't find anything else to eat.

 A blue tongue lizard can be aggressive when it feels threatened.
 It will open its mouth really wide and stick out its broad blue tongue that usually frightens off its enemies like birds and cats.
 At the same time, it lets out hissing sounds and makes itself look more intimidating by puffing up and widening its body against the ground to make itself look bigger and fiercer.